mnalis/ssh-line-mode/README.md

 eyeballs over it).
 Look it over.

-But, if you just want to install one program on your laptop and do not touch the servers at all, but still at times have some posibility of local readline line editing to battle the annoying network lag, this might just help you.
+But, if you just want to install one program on your laptop and do not touch the servers at all, but still at times have some possibility of local readline line editing to battle the annoying network lag, this might just help you.